Smooth kinematic and metallicity gradients reveal that the Milky Way's nuclear star cluster and disc might be part of

 To check whether this is possible, we estimated the 2D-projected mass density for the MWNSD and the MWNSC.
 For the MWNSC, we considered a distance of 3, 4, and 5\,pc from its centre and assumed the mass distribution presented in Fig.\,7 in \citet{Feldmeier-Krause:2017tk}.
-We obtained an average 2D-projected mass density of $\sim3\times 10^5$\,M$_\odot/$pc$^2$.
+We obtained an average 2D-projected mass density of $\sim3\times 10^5$\,$M_\odot/$pc$^2$.
 For the MWNSD, we considered the total stellar mass of $\sim1.3\times10^8\,M_\odot$ obtained for a region of $\sim800$\,pc$^2$ near the MWNSC but excluding the region dominated by its effective radius \citep{Nogueras-Lara:2023aa}, and estimated a total MWNSD 2D-projected mass of $\sim1.6\times10^5\,M_\odot/$pc$^2$.
 To compute the final MWNSD 2D-projected mass density, we removed half of the mass because the extreme source crowding and extinction along the target line of sight impedes to observe the MWNSD beyond the MWNSC \citep[e.g.][]{Schodel:2010fk,Chatzopoulos:2015uq,Nogueras-Lara:2021wm}.
 We concluded that the stellar mass ratio between the MWNSD and the MWNSC is $\sim25$\,\% for the observed region, which is also in agreement with previous estimates \citep[e.g.][]{Nogueras-Lara:2021wm}.
 Therefore, although some mixing of stars from the MWNSD and MWNSC is expected, the contribution of the MWNSD stars in the region would need to be approximately double to fully account for the detected metallicity gradient.
 The same conclusion is also valid for the metal poor population, in which the variation between the extreme metallicity values is even larger ($\sim0.4$\,dex), and thus the mixture of different average populations from the MWNSD and the MWNSC is even more unlikely to explain the detected gradient.